mattpocock/total-typescript-monorepo/apps/written-content/emails/generics-course/base.md

-# ARTICLE: It’s not just functions and types that can be generic…

-Generic classes
-MapOfArrays<T>

-# VIDEO: How do you know when a function should be generic?

-Look at a repeated function, draw out the functionality/data that is bespoke per function.
-Does the return type of the function depend on the type of the argument? uniqueArray
-If not, does a type in the argument rely on another argument? modifyArrayMember

 # COURSE PREVIEW: Generic React Components

 Not interested?
 Click this link and we’ll skip over this lesson (segments based on React interest)